RAG

 Agentic systems make the failure sharper.
 A multi-step agent may use semantic search to pick a tool, choose a policy, fetch account context, or write a follow-up task.
 One retrieval miss can route the next five steps through the wrong branch.
 Unlike BM25 keyword search, semantic search can bridge vocabulary gaps, but it can also over-match broad concepts and miss exact constraints such as product codes, jurisdictions, dates, or customer entitlements.

 FutureAGI’s approach is to treat semantic search as a retriever that can be traced, evaluated, and compared across releases.
-With the traceAI:pinecone surface, a Pinecone query becomes a trace span rather than an invisible library call.
+With traceAI-pinecone (or the equivalent for Weaviate, Qdrant, Milvus, pgvector), a vector-database query becomes a trace span rather than an invisible library call.
 Engineers can inspect the query, index or namespace, top-k setting, retrieved document identifiers, retrieval.score, retrieval.documents, and retrieval latency beside the model span that consumed the context.

 The evaluation layer separates retrieval quality from answer quality.
 ContextRelevance checks whether the returned context matches the user’s query.
 ContextPrecision measures retrieval ranking quality, so the best evidence should appear before weaker matches.
 Groundedness then evaluates whether the final response is grounded in the provided context.
 That distinction matters: unlike a Ragas faithfulness-only workflow, the team can see whether the answer failed because retrieval was wrong or because generation ignored good evidence.

-A typical FutureAGI workflow starts with a golden query set from production.
-The team tests a new embedding model or Pinecone index configuration, runs both variants through the same questions, and compares ContextRelevance, ContextPrecision, MRR, empty-result rate, and retrieval p99.
+A typical workflow starts with a golden query set from production.
+The team tests a new embedding model or vector-index configuration, runs both variants through the same questions, and compares ContextRelevance, ContextPrecision, MRR, empty-result rate, and retrieval p99.
 If the new index improves p10 ContextRelevance but adds 180 ms at p99, the engineer can gate the rollout, lower top-k, add a reranker, or keep the old index for latency-sensitive cohorts.

 Measure semantic search before the generator has a chance to hide retrieval errors.

-from fi.evals import ContextRelevance
+from fi.evals import ContextRelevance, ContextPrecision

-result = ContextRelevance().evaluate(
+ctx = ContextRelevance().evaluate(

 input="How do I rotate an API key?",